Close Menu

 Partner Content

-Other highlights include Chateau de Saint Cosme in Gigondas (“absolutely fabulous”), Chapoutier’s whites “which are very good this year”, and the Ladun white from Chateau Courac – the ’24 is the first year that Ladun has been cru status – which Hayes called “very exciting and amazing value”, and Hermitage “a real standout cru” in the north.
+Other highlights include Château de Saint Cosme in Gigondas (“absolutely fabulous”), Chapoutier’s whites “which are very good this year”, and the Ladun white from Château Courac – the ’24 is the first year that Ladun has been cru status – which Hayes called “very exciting and amazing value”, and Hermitage “a real standout cru”.

-Hayes admits that while she had been planning to reduce “significantly” the number of producers it works with down from 200 wines, she has signed on new producers, Jean-Claude Marsanne, Domaine Gerard Courbis, and Yann Chave.
+Hayes admits that while she had been planning to reduce “significantly” the number of producers it works with down from 200 wines, she has signed on new producers, including Jean-Claude Marsanne, Domaine Gerard Courbis, and Yann Chave.

 “Marcel Williams, who I took over from did such a good job in the Rhône and we’ve worked with these producers for a long time, and actually, if they’re still making amazing wine, there seems to be no need to reduce it significantly.”
 Instead, it’s about “finding the right sort of channel on where or when to sell it”, she said.

-“People love the fact that you can get a wine with ten years bottle age that taste delicious, with lots of development, but is still really vibrant and at good pricing,” she said.
-“You can’t find in Burgundy, you can’t get hold of these wines, whereas it’s still possible in the Rhône, although it is harder for the Northern Rhône to get older vintages.”
+“People love the fact that you can get a wine with ten years bottle age that tastes delicious, with lots of development, but is still really vibrant and at good pricing,” she said.
+“You can’t find [that] in Burgundy, you can’t get hold of these wines, whereas it’s still possible in the Rhône, although it is harder for the Northern Rhône to get older vintages.”

 Related news